dbohdan/recur/README.md

 recur sets the environment variable `RECUR_ATTEMPT` for the command it runs to the current attempt number.
-This way the command can access the attempt counter. recur also sets `RECUR_MAX_ATTEMPTS` to the value of `-a`/`--attempts` and `RECUR_ATTEMPT_SINCE_RESET` to the attempt number since exponential backoff was reset.
+This way the command can access the attempt counter. recur also sets `RECUR_MAX_ATTEMPTS` to the value of `-a`/`--attempts` and `RECUR_ATTEMPT_SINCE_RESET` to the attempt number since exponential and Fibonacci backoff were reset.

 The following command succeeds on the last attempt: